Harold Ramis, 'Ghostbusters' actor, 'Groundhog Day' director dies at 69

 "I'm sad to say the news is true.
 He passed away from complications related to autoimmune inflammatory vasculitis," said Chris Day, a spokesman for the United Talent Agency in Los Angeles.

-"His creativity, compassion, intelligence, humor and spirit will be missed by all who knew and loved him," his family said in a statement.
+"His creativity, compassion, intelligence, humour and spirit will be missed by all who knew and loved him," his family said in a statement.

 Friends, colleagues and co-stars of Ramis expressed their grief as news spread about his death.